Schr\"odinger's cat meets Occam's razor: Some examples

 A decent (CP) continuous time measurement (and state transformation) process can also be represented in the Belavkin picture.
 The time shift operation becomes more natural than ever, the classical and quantum environment become larger but also more physically interpretable.
-It seems that as we scale up the model towards reasonable levels of space-time complexity, what initially seems like an excess of hidden layers in model, some of them too narrowly prescribed, others embarasingly free, comes into a decent balance with what has to be in the model anyway.
+It seems that as we scale up the model towards reasonable levels of space-time complexity, what initially seems like an excess of hidden layers in model, some of them too narrowly prescribed, others embarassingly free, comes into a decent balance with what has to be in the model anyway.
+Feenstra (2009) works out how the master equation from quantum optics can be neatly expressed as a Belavkin model, not surprisingly in view of Belavkin's work on continuous time measurement and control of quantum systems in quantum optics.